poprygun/war-dist/README.md

-# Example Distribution Simple War to Kubernetes
+# Example Distribution Simple War to Kubernetes or Docker

 ### Deploy resources to kubernetes